pengyu-zhang/CYCLE-Cross-Year-Contrastive-Learning-in-Entity-Linking/README.md

 </div>
 <br><br>

-In this work, XXX.
 Knowledge graphs evolve annually with new entities emerging, existing definitions being revised, and relationships between entities changing.
-These changes can lead to temporal degradation in models, a phenomenon where model performance diminishes over time, especially when handling downstream tasks like entity linking.
-Recent studies show that nodes with higher connectivity degrees tend to be more resistant to temporal degradation, so-called structural unfairness.
-To address this problem, we introduce XXX model.
+These changes can lead to temporal degradation in models, a phenomenon where model performance declines over time, especially when handling downstream tasks like entity linking.
+Recent studies show that nodes with lower connectivity degrees tend to be less resistant to temporal degradation, so-called structural unfairness.
+To address this problem, we introduce CYCLE: Cross-Year Contrastive Learning for structural fairness in Entity-linking model.
 We employ graph contrastive learning to enhance performance for low-degree nodes, thereby alleviating the impact of temporal degradation.
 The idea is to combine graph contrastive learning with text-based information.
 Leverage the characteristics of temporal data to construct a cross-year contrastive mechanism, using newly added relationships in each year's data as positive samples and newly removed relationships as negative samples.
+This approach shows that our model can effectively alleviate temporal degradation, demonstrating a 4.30% performance boost over a strong baseline when the time gap is one year and an improvement to 21.47% as the interval expands to nine years.

 ## Usage